10 Best Electric Staple Guns of 2024 – Reviews & Top Picks

 It’s extremely lightweight at less than 2 ounces—the lightest on this list, by far—and features a low reserve indicator to tell you how many staples or brads remain.
 It has an 8-foot power cord that’s enough for most jobs, and it easily connects to an extension cord.
 The primary downside of the Stanley TRE550Z is that it has a very flimsy plastic housing.
 One drop from even a moderate height will shatter this tool.

 3. Paslode Duo-Fast Electric Stapler – Premium Choice

-The Paslode Duo-Fast is a professional grade electric stapler without a lot of bells and whistles.
-It gets the job done with more than enough power, and our only problem with it was that it would occasionally jam.
+The Paslode Duo-Fast is a professional-grade electric stapler without a lot of bells and whistles.
+It gets the job done with more than enough power, and our only problem was that it would occasionally jam.